helmwave/docs/docs/yaml.md

 |     strict      |    🙅    |  bool  |  false  |
 |     render      |    🙅    |  bool  |  true   |

-> Values can be an object or a string.
-If it's a string it will be treated as a path to values file.
+> `values` can be an object or a string.
+If it's a string, it will be treated as a `src`.

 ### src